Estate Development Budget

 We'll check your bid meets the EDB guidelines (PDF 97KB).
 If the bid is for a gardening project (PDF 73KB), there are a number of steps to follow before submitting the bid.
 All eligible bids then go to the Mears EDB project team who will estimate the cost of the project.

 - EDB Quick Bids will be decided on by residents at the EDB panel meetings.
 These are held on the last Wednesday of every month (except for August and December) and the bids need to be received by the previous Wednesday to be considered.
 Otherwise they will be held over until the following month's EDB panel meeting.
+Tenant Association's or Groups may submit a maximum of 5 EDB Quick Bids in a financial year.
 You will be contacted with the decision once the panel has met.